apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/node_continued.md

 $('a[href*="/product/"]');
 ```

 We will use the same approach as in the previous DevTools lessons.
 Using a `for..of` loop we will iterate over the array of products we saved in the `products` variable.
-The code is a little different from DevTools, because we're using Node.js and Cheerio instead of a browser's native DOM manipulation methods.
+The code is a little different from DevTools, because we're using Node.js and Cheerio instead of a browser's native DOM manipulation functions.

 ```JavaScript
 // main.js